-During Brainstorming, we developed a concept map of the many ways we think users could interact with the holograms and other features.
+During early brainstorming phase, we developed a concept map of the many ways we think users could interact with the holograms and other features in HoloLens.
 This map is probably going to guide us when we start talking to curators and artists.
 We also sketched a few of the ideas to help us visualize how this would work.
 From there, we created an initial Table of Elements to help us determine what we wanted to include in our experience.

 As for design techniques, we plan on focusing on World Locked Presence, True Scale, and Persistence, as well as Waypoints and Sense Ratios.
 We hope that with these techniques in mind, we can combine it with a few usability practices (like having minimal UI elements so the user isn’t too distracted and having audio and visual cues available so the user knows when things are happening in the experience) to fully flesh out this design challenge.

 During the early stage of design process, we also made the comparative analysis, trying to figure out what are other similar products and the existing programs, with different devices.

 We looked into other art museum, gallery experience in AR, and VR, across different platforms like HTC VIVE, Oculus Rift, and mobile devices.
 The things we found among the researching were they were even those experience was immersive, but they were all lack of enough interaction, and could not provide enough information.
 So gaining those insights really gave us more things to think about, and how are we going to integrate those features in our design

 Prototyping & User Testing

 After the researching and brainstorming stage, we made several sketches of our ideas, and the good way to test them out was to build them out, so we moved on to the stage of prototyping and user testing.

 For the prototype we made, I think what we did was really helpful for the project.
 Before making the first prototype, we still spent much time discussing different approaches for designing the project, even though we already had some ideas last week during the brainstorming.